Yael Ribco Borman is an associate in the International Arbitration practice.

 - The majority shareholders in the former Yukos Oil Company in proceedings initiated by the Russian Federation before the Dutch courts to set aside the $50 billion award rendered in the arbitrations brought by the shareholders against the Russian Federation concerning the expropriation of their investments in Yukos.

 Universiteit van Amsterdam

 LL.M.
 International and European Law: International Trade and Investment Law, cum laude

 - Member, Global Advisory Board (GAB) of the ICDR’s Y&I (2020-23)

 - Member of the Working Group for the Revision of the Rules of the Montevideo Center of Conciliation and Arbitration (Corte de Arbitraje Internacional para el Mercosur)

-- Founding member, Latin American Arbitration Practitioners (UE)
+- Founding member and President, Latin American Arbitration Practitioners (EU)

 - Founding member, Uruguay Very Young Arbitration Practitioners